Leadership Coaching to Improve Planning Practices in Small Nonprofits contains four more review points.

 In what areas do you have clear reserves to draw from and in what areas are there none?
 Develop a strategy to put reserves in place.

-To review Part One click here.
+To review the first four related practices, click here.

 What will you do next?
 Action that flows from this review will contribute to your organization improving.
 And that means the service you deliver will stand to flourish even more.